The Story of Great Music

 The content in these sections varies greatly.
 For example, a section within the lesson on Bach is titled “Bach’s Organ Music.”
 It has a subsection of text with an embedded video explaining the organ, toccatas and fugues (with video links to two performances), a subsection on Chorale Preludes (with video links to two performances), and a subsection on Bach’s “Passacaglia and Fugue in C Minor” (with a link to a performance).
 The lesson on Bach includes five such sections, although students are not expected to complete all of them.
 In contrast, the Additional Reading and Watching section for the lesson titled “Masters of the Piano” has only one section with links to three performances and no text.

-The course says that students will spend anywhere from three and a half to six hours per week, but I can easily imagine students spending even more time.
+The course says that students will spend from three and a half to six hours per week, but I can easily imagine students spending even more time.
 If a student struggles to complete lessons in a reasonable amount of time, parents might have them skip parts of the lessons.

 Listening Journal, Research Papers, and Projects